fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 ![eko-logo](/docs/eko-dark.jpg)

 ## What is Eko?
-Eko (pronounced like 'echo') is a production-ready framework for building reliable agentic workflows.
-It provides an efficient, cross-platform platform for developing complex agentic workflows using a mix of natural language and programming language, with real-time monitoring and intervention capabilities.
+Eko (pronounced like 'echo') is a framework designed for building production-ready agentic workflows.
+It offers an efficient, cross-platform solution for developing complex workflows that allow developers to combine natural and programming languages.
+For production safety, Eko provides real-time monitoring and intervention capabilities.
 # Framework Comparison

 | Feature                              | Eko   | Langchain  | Browser-use  | Dify.ai  | Coze   |